-As of September 30, 2015, we maintained a valuation allowance of \$32.8 million against deferred tax assets primarily related to Israel and California operating loss carryforwards and Australia capital loss carryforwards.
-These net operating and capital loss carryforwards would result in an income tax benefit if we were to conclude it is more likely than not that the related deferred tax assets will be realized.
+As of March 31, 2016, we maintained a valuation allowance of \$31.7 million against deferred tax assets primarily related to Israel operating loss carryforwards and Australia capital loss carryforwards.
+These net operating and capital loss carryforwards would result in us recording an income tax benefit if we were to conclude it is more likely than not that the related deferred tax assets will be realized.

-Our total gross unrecognized tax benefits was \$37.8 million and \$33.1 million as of September 30, 2015 and December 31, 2014, respectively, all of which would impact our effective tax rate if recognized.
+Our total gross unrecognized tax benefits was, excluding interest, \$40.9 million and \$39.4 million as of March 31, 2016 and December 31, 2015, respectively, all of which would impact our effective tax rate if recognized.
 We have elected to recognize interest and penalties related to unrecognized tax benefits as a component of income taxes.
-The change in accrued interest and penalties during the three and nine months ended September 30, 2015 was not material.
+The interest accrued as of March 31, 2016 is \$0.9 million.
 We do not expect any significant changes to the amount of unrecognized tax benefit within the next twelve months.

 We file U.S. federal, U.S. state, and non-U.S. income tax returns.
 Our major tax jurisdictions are U.S. federal and the State of California.
 For U.S. federal and state tax returns, we are no longer subject to tax examinations for years before 2000.
 With few exceptions, we are no longer subject to examination by foreign tax authorities for years before 2007.
-We are currently under audit by the California Franchise Tax Board for fiscal year 2011, 2012 and 2013.
+Our subsidiary in Israel is under audit by the local tax authorities for calendar years 2006 through 2013.
+We are currently under audit by the California Franchise Tax Board for fiscal years 2011, 2012 and 2013.

 In June 2009, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted a twelve year extension of certain income tax incentives, which were previously granted in 2002.
 The incentive tax rates will expire in various years beginning in 2017.
 Under these incentives, all of the income in Costa Rica during these twelve year incentive periods is subject to reduced rate of Costa Rica income tax.
 In order to receive the benefit of these incentives, we must hire specified numbers of employees and maintain certain minimum levels of fixed asset investment in Costa Rica.
 If we do not fulfill these conditions for any reason, our incentive could lapse, and our income in Costa Rica would be subject to taxation at higher rates, which could have a negative impact on our operating results.
-The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2015 and 2014.
-Income taxes were reduced by \$8.2 million and \$7.7 million for the three months ended September 30, 2015 and 2014, respectively, representing a benefit to diluted net income per share of \$0.10 and \$0.09 in 2015 and 2014, respectively.
-As a result of these incentives, our income taxes were reduced by \$24.6 million and \$22.8 million for the nine months ended September 30, 2015 and 2014, respectively, representing a benefit to diluted net income per share of \$0.30 and \$0.28 in 2015 and 2014, respectively.
+The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2016 and 2015.
+Income taxes were reduced by \$8.6 million and \$8.2 million for the three months ended March 31, 2016 and 2015, respectively, representing a benefit to diluted net income per share of \$0.11 and \$0.10 in 2016 and 2015, respectively.